- Training

 You can learn more about backorders and Invoices with this guide.

-If you tick Use Third Party Billing you will have a new fields appear on the Company form that allows you to send invoices to a related Company.
+If you tick Use Third Party Billing you will have new fields appear on the Company form that allows you to send invoices to a related Company.

 When you create a new Invoice, a prompt will alert you if a third-party applies for billing purposes.
 For further information, see our page on Parent-Child and Third-Party Relationships.